Saumya

 However, the installer simply is a UI only update.
 On the UX side it fails completely.
 Seems there is no error handling done.
 On simplest of things, the installer just shuts down.

 On one of my laptops, I find it is very difficult to go forword with installation.
-Made an attempt to install the previous version of Ubuntu, which is 22.04 and it went smooth.

 React Native still is and better than ever the toolchain for crossplatform application development.
 As usual the new version React Native toolchain keeps on changing.
 The documentation of the toolchain also keeps on changing(they call it evolving, not me).